 - Tickets can be reserved in advance (for additional charge) up to two days before your visit.

-One you have your tickets, there are 3 options for getting up to Neuschwanstein Castle: walking, riding a horse drawn carriage or taking a shuttle.
+One you have your tickets in hand, there are 3 options for getting up to Neuschwanstein Castle: walking, riding a horse drawn carriage, or taking the shuttle.

 It’s about a 40 min, 1 mile (1.5 km) walk up a semi-steep hill to the castle.
 Unless you are prepared to get a workout in, I wouldn’t recommend walking for casual visitors.

 The shuttle is the most popular option.
 There are no set times and they leave when they’re full.
 There are a tons of busses, so you will not have to wait long if you miss one.